CYBERSHOU/TermRPG/README.md

 - At moment the game is still unplayable.

 - All menu options but 'Start' are now fully interactable, but 'Controls' and 'Options' aren't fully completed (more options to had in the future).

-- Background music added through the mplayer program (required for it to work or you can change the line in terminal_rpg_main.c where mplayer is mentioned).
+- Background music added through the mplayer program and is working as desired (mplayer is required for it to work or you can change the line in terminal_rpg_music.c where mplayer is mentioned).
-Still experimental and I'm trying to figure out a way to reduce and increase it from within the game's options.